Image Segmentation and Classification of E-waste for Training Robots for Waste Segregation: Methodology

-These images were passed through the YOLO11s-seg model which contains 355 layers, 10,089,254 parameters, 10,089,238 gradients, 35.6 GFLOPs.
+These images were passed through the YOLO11s-seg model, which contains 355 layers, 10,089,254 parameters, 10,089,238 gradients, and 35.6 GFLOPs.
 The architecture involves an initial sequential down-sampling of images by reducing the spatial dimensions (via convolution with stride 2), while later rows restore spatial resolution (via up-sampling and concatenation).
-There are also in between some layers like C3k2, SPPF, and C2PSA for efficient feature extraction and attention.
+There are also some layers in between, like C3k2, SPPF, and C2PSA for efficient feature extraction and attention.